Turn Your Passion for Helping Others Into a Career

 What will I learn?

-In Westmoreland’s Social Work degree program, students will study techniques to work with clients in identifying their areas of needs and providing them with motivation and direction to prevent problems.
+In Westmoreland’s Social Work programs, students will study techniques to work with clients in identifying their areas of needs and providing them with motivation and direction to prevent problems.
 Students will study societal, cultural and political issues that impact clients and learn the skills needed to work with individuals, groups and society.

 Some of the necessary tasks learned in the program include interviewing, counseling, record keeping, observation, problem solving, and group facilitation.